David-Manniche/TheMarket/readme.txt

-    => 044915 - getting fatal on front end on enabling taxjar => 044909 - issue on importing category from admin => 044942 - admin> categories> identifier is displaying in list instead of name
+    => 044915 - getting fatal on front end on enabling taxjar => 044909 - issue on importing category from admin => 044942 - admin> categories> identifier is displaying in list instead of name => 044944 - admin> seller orders> shipping is displaying as "awaiting shipment" for digital item order

 Enhancements:
     => Tax module upgrade